Coppertine/osu-maimai/README.md

 ## Licence

-Maimai for osu! is licensed under the [MIT licence](https://opensource.org/licenses/MIT).
+Sentakki for osu! is licensed under the [MIT licence](https://opensource.org/licenses/MIT).
 Please see the licence file for more information. tl;dr you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.

 Do take note that project dependencies may not share the same license.